 Figure 4.
 Capacity of the electricity generation segment in Israel by primary fuel type as of December 2019.
 Notes: diesel is calculated combined with methanol; natural gas is including both CNG and LNG.

 In 2020, grid supply per capita slightly decreased from 6.4 thousand kWh in 2018 to 6.3 thousand kWh annually, whereas the electricity demand per capita also remained stable at 5.9 thousand kWh annually.
 Total electricity generation per capita in Israel was 8.1 thousand kWh annually in 2019 and 2020, slightly increasing from 2017 and 2018, when it was at 7.8 thousand kWh.
-The generation per capita in 2021 is expected to slight increase.
+The generation per capita in 2021 is expected to slightly increase.

 Figure 5.
 Development of grid demand and grid supply per capita in Israel during 2010-18.